Steve-Shao/TorchSimulator/README.md

 # TorchSimulator

 TorchSimulator is a demonstration framework designed to showcase how parallel, **tensorized simulations on GPUs** can accelerate performance.
 It provides a foundation for building custom simulation classes by allowing users to inherit from the provided `CTMCSimulator` or `CTMDPSimulator` classes.

+➔ **Massively Parallel Processing**
+   - Vectorized operations across millions of paths
+   - Tensor-based event handling (GPUs)
+   - Dynamic masking for divergent path states

+➔ **Key Challenges Addressed**
+1. **Multi-Event Handling**
+   - All paths evaluate *all* event rates simultaneously
+   - Masked min-reduction selects fastest valid event per path
+2. **Variable-Length Simulations**
+   - Active path masking for time/step targets
+   - Gradual freezing of completed paths

 ## Tutorial